Local 706 Members,

 If someone knocks at your door claiming to be a utility or public health official, ask to see identification before opening your door.
 You can also ask them to wait outside the door and call the entity they claim to represent for verification.
 The Federal Trade Commission has some helpful tips about COVID-19 scams on their website here and here, along with tips to safely work online from home.

 DENTISTS CALL FOR URGENT VISITS ONLY

 The California Dental Association is urging all seniors and those people with chronic conditions to stay home unless they need urgent dental care.
 They also strongly recommend that dentists postpone all non-essential or non-urgent dental care at least for the next two weeks.
-They have urged dentists to continue to make themselves available for emergency care and other critical services.
+They have urged dentists to continue to make themselves available for emergency care and other critical services (for more information, visit this website).
 All of us must make our own judgments about the urgency of our dental needs, and should continue to take all of the recommended precautions for protecting ourselves when we are out in the community.
 Please make sure to cancel your normal dentist appointments if you do not need them.
 If you want to keep on top of the Dental Association’s announcements, you can find them at: www.cda.org

 L.A.
 CITY CREATES SMALL BUSINESS EMERGENCY MICROLOAN PROGRAM